Banyc/DailyHealthReportZju/README.md

 1. Go to file `appsettings` and set field `IsFullAutoMode` to be false;
 1. check every item in that file;
+    - check if every item in `KeyWords` meets your need
+    - check if `PathToChromeDriver` is pointing to the Chrome driver you have downloaded
+    - set up `Username` and `Password` fields
+        - if you don't trust this APP, you could either:
+            - audit the source code of the program;
+            - or leave blank and login manually every time the cookies are expired.
 1. Run the program and check if everything goes as expected;
-1. If you want a full automation, go to `appsettings` and set field `IsFullAutoMode` to be true;
+1. If you want a full automation, go to `appsettings` and set field `IsFullAutoMode` to be `true`;
+1. If you are annoyed by the pop-up of the Chrome browser, set `IsHeadless` to be `true`;

 ## TODO